Theosaffire/Theosaffire/README.md

 <hr>
 <h3 align="center">A passionate BSc Informatica student from the Netherlands, currently residing in Sint Maarten</h3>

-- 🔭 I’m currently working on **learning different languages.
+- 🔭 I’m working on **learning different languages and taking on several projects.
 Just getting started and got a long way to go.**

 - 🌱 I’m currently learning **Javascript**